livingstonb/Discrete_HA/readme.txt

 	Calls:		simulation_MPCs.m

-expected_direct_mpcs.m (NOT USED) - This function finds expected MPCs by computing expected
-	consumption functions in response to an income shock.
-Returns one- and four-period expected MPCs distributed according to basemodel.SSdist.
-Also returns average expected MPCs associated with these expected MPC distributions.
+simulation_MPCs.m - Computes MPCs from the simulated data generated in simulate().

-	Called by: 	none
+	Called by:	simulate.m

 	Calls:		none

-expected_direct_mpcs_determinisitic.m (NOT USED) - Same as above but for norisk model.

-	Called by: 	none

-	Calls:		none

-direct_MPCs.m - Computes MPCs by drawing from the stationary distribution and simulating 4 periods.
+direct_MPCs.m - Computes MPCs by drawing from the stationary distribution of assets (not
+	cash-on-hand) and simulating 1-4 periods.

 	Called by: 	egp_AR1_IID_tax_recode.m

 	Calls:  	none

-direct_MPCs_deterministic.m - Computes MPCs by drawing from the stationary distribution and simulating 4 periods, using the model with no income risk
+direct_MPCs_deterministic.m - Computes MPCs by using the sample for initial assets found in
+	direct_MPCs(), via simulating 1-4 periods.

 	Called by: 	egp_AR1_IID_tax_recode.m